azubiri/MK2EE/README.md

 - [ ] Test DriverPCB with a Nucleo Board F411RE
 - [ ] Test EncoderPCB2 with a Nucleo Board F411RE
 - [ ] Final testing SupplyPCB + EncoderPCB2 + 3xEncoderPCB + 3xDriverPCB

+(see more details in the README file inside mk2ee_software_testing folder)